-A costume jewelry pin or brooch can say a lot about a woman.
+A carefully chosen vintage costume brooch can say a lot about a woman.
 If she's wearing a rhinestone-studded Christmas pin, she has immediately communicated her fondness for the season.
 If her coat is decorated with a colorful Bakelite brooch, she's signaling her affection for 1930s styles.
 And if her blouse is weighted down by an over-the-top floral display, dripping with fake rubies, emeralds, and sapphires, maybe the message is simply that’s it’s time to have a bit of fun.

-Early on, costume jewelry manufacturers understood the pin’s powers of expression.
-Trifari designer Alfred Phillipe created crown-shaped pins from the late 1930s to the 1950s.
-The crowns were so popular that Trifari incorporated a crown into its mark around 1937.
+From the late 1930s to the ‘50s, Trifari designer Alfred Philippe created a series of crown-shaped pins, which were so popular that the company incorporated a crown into its mark around 1937.
 Some of the Trifari crown pins feature eye-catching, brightly colored cabochons.
-Others are composed entirely of clear crystal rhinestones for a monochromatic effect...
+Others are composed entirely of clear crystal rhinestones for a monochromatic effect.

 Trifari was also one of several companies to make Jelly Belly pins of animals, whose bellies were formed from a solid Lucite “pearl.”
 In the 1940s, Trifari fashioned Jelly Belly pins of seals, roosters, and other creatures—its poodles are especially rare.